OlafZhang/generate_anime_name_combination/README.md

 I have seen some name system like Blizzard battle.net default account name which combine a kind of thing and other kind of thing ( like Crazy hat, Happy boot and so on).

-and a similar system have been use in docker from default container name, use adjective combine with scientist (like happy_wozniak).
+and a similar system have been use in docker for default container name, use adjective combine with scientist (like happy_wozniak).

 But I don't see such a system with anime character name, so I make one.